MauBenavidesS/CPPad/README.md

-# C++Pad
+# CPPad

-C++Pad is a simple text editor implemented in C++ using the Win32 API.
+CPPad is a simple text editor implemented in C++ using the Win32 API.
 It provides basic functionality for opening, saving, and editing text files in a user-friendly interface.

 ## Features
-- **File Operations:** C++Pad allows users to open and save text files easily.
+- **File Operations:** CPPad allows users to open and save text files easily.
 - **Find and Replace:** The editor includes a basic find and replace functionality to search and replace text within the document.
 - **User Interface:** The user interface is straightforward, featuring a menu bar with options for file operations and a resizable text editing area.